code-differently/code-differently-24-q4/lesson_26/README.md

 ![Debugging the API](./debug.png)

+#### TypeScript API

+This project also includes a fully functioning TypeScript version of the Java project.
+You can visit `api/javascript/api_app` to execute it using `npm start` and view the OpenAPI documentation at http://localhost:3000/api (note that it runs on port 3000).

 ## Additional resources

 * [gRPC vs REST: Comparing API Styles in Practice (Article)](https://dev.to/anthonydmays/grpc-vs-rest-comparing-api-styles-in-practice-4bl): This article explains why the stuff most people call REST isn't actually.